kammitama5/kammitama5.github.io/_posts/2017-6-19-Monday-June-19th.md

 ## And..I got some review from my notes, so working on fixing that

 - I love how succinct but also helpful it is!
+- I also posted it so that later on, I don't have to go back to the forum, but can just look at my blog and make necessary adjustments.

+- The one I posted is on a CodePen [here](https://codepen.io/kammitama5/pen/NgpMMN).

 ![ud_012](/images/ud_012.png)